mbroome/aquarium-3d-models/sponge-filter/README.md

 | elbow-adaptor.stl | Optional adaptor to use elbow with adjustable uplift pipe |

 ## Sponge filter top replacement
 If you are going to replace the top of your sponge filter, you will want to print out the 'sponge-filter-top.stl' model.
-I print it sitting flat on it's base with supports around the outside flang.
+I print it sitting flat on it's base with supports around the outside flange.

 In addition to the printed model, you will also need a short section of rigid airline tubing and an airstone.
 I get the [airstone from Amazon](https://www.amazon.com/gp/product/B08625FMPD).
 I also use 3/16" tubing I get off [airline tubing Amazon](https://www.amazon.com/gp/product/B07K8XCDSD).
 I cut the tubing to about 3/4" long and press it down into the hole on the side of the sponge filter top.